 We will walk you through creating each of these, however to get started you'll need:

-There are a plethora of email options out there, each with their pro's and con's.
-We don't specifically advocate for one over the other, apart from that Crazy Domains and G Suite combination is what we use and have never had any problems with it.
+There are a plethora of email options out there, each with their pros and cons.
+We don't specifically advocate for one over the other, apart from that Crazy Domains and Google Workspace combination is what we use and have never had any problems with it.

 Purchasing and setting up email accounts directly through a domain name provider is okay, however we've personally found that email clients like Outlook or Airmail often don't like the servers they use and remembering how to access them via a webmail client can be annoying.

 Google Workspace and Gmail are one of (if not the) biggest and most secure email platforms in the world, and there's also the added benefit of being able to easily access your emails via the Gmail website if you're travelling abroad or don't have a regular device with you.

 You can purchase a domain name from Crazy Domains from around $20.99 AUD for a 1-year purchase.
 A Google Workspace Suite Basic Account starts at $8.40 per month (~$100 per year).
 This means you can setup a functioning business email from around $120 per year.